morko/haxroomie/README.md

 cd haxroomie
 npm install
 ```

+If you do not have Chrome installed in your system, then install the dependencies for it listed in the [troubleshooting](#troubleshooting) section.

 Now you are ready to start using Haxroomie.
 See [CLI usage section](#cli-usage)
 for help on how to use the command line interface.